niklasp/ink-docs/versioned_docs/version-v6/faq/faq.md

 execute smart contracts written in the actor style programming model.
 Over time the Substrate community might come up with yet other pallets for smart contracts execution.

-Please see our page [How it Works – Substrate](../intro/how-it-works.md) for more information.
+Please see our page [Polkadot SDK](../background/polkadot-sdk.md) for more information.

 ### How to call other smart contracts on the same blockchain?